 There are several ways that we can start a habit of nurture.
 Once you accept that it can be a group activity, there are lots more opportunities to nurture your mindset than you might think.
 Including others will mean you are more likely to make the commitment, so start looking for topics that interest you and how you could make these part of a routine of nurture.
 Online activities have grown so much in the last 12 months, and you may be surprised by the scope of inclusive, nurturing groups available.

 - From book clubs to knitting groups, gardening enthusiasts to virtual choirs, there are plenty of people who have already started the habit of supporting their mindset during the past year and most will make new people very welcome.
 Allowing yourself this connection with others who have identified how to engage to do something that makes them feel good will enhance your ability to do this for own benefit.
 Ask friends what they’ve added to help them cope with the challenges we are all facing.

 If you are looking for ways to nurture yourself without using the internet, then get out into nature and spend time without looking at your watch or thinking about your next appointment.
-If that’s a challenge then bring nature in by getting out old photos and putting them where you are reminded of the feelings those places create for you.
+If that’s a challenge with the current lock-down conditions, then bring nature in by getting out old photos and putting them where you are reminded of the feelings those places create for you.
 It’s a powerful thing to be grateful for the experiences you’ve had, and can help you to think about making new ones in the future too.